alphagov/govuk-rfcs/rfc-108-including-gem-component-assets.md

 The govuk_publishing_components gem provides shared components to frontend applications on GOV.UK - chunks of consistent and reusable frontend such as buttons and form elements.

-The gem only allows all components to be included in an application, even if they're not used by that application.
+The gem adds the CSS and JS for all components into an application, even if they're not used.
 This RFC proposes changing the gem to allow only required components to be included, to reduce unnecessary page weight.

 ## Problem